 Another surprising solution is the land-line telephone.
 These old-style phones are more reliable than cells after a disaster because they run off wires and work even when the power is out.

-My hydration kit includes several cases of water bottles, Powerade and canned fruit; duct tape; several bags of ice; several bottles of Pedialyte; and two Lifestraw personal water filters.
+My hydration kit includes several cases of water, Powerade and canned fruit; duct tape; several bags of ice; several bottles of Pedialyte; and two Lifestraw personal water filters.
 It's built around a 150-quart Igloo MaxCold Cooler.

 The straws allow you to safely drink non-potable water if you run out of drinking water.
 They cost less than $20 each.